 “I thought the violin was fun.
 We should carry on doing the violin.
 I really liked it when I was playing.
 I felt really pleased with myself and I think I’ve improved.”
 Ben

-Thanks to the generosity of an anonymous donor, a further violin project is taking place after school at St Martin’s Junior school in Worle.
-The children are delighted and call it their “Violin Academy”.
+Thanks to the generosity of an anonymous donor, a further violin project took place after school at St Martin’s Junior school in Worle.
+The children were delighted and called it their “Violin Academy”.

 Commission of The Same Flame